JonKragskow/nimbus_splash/nimbus_instructions.md

 conda activate nimbus_base
 ```

-then save and exit, and run
+then save and exit `nano`, and run the command

 ```
 source ~/.bashrc